drevol210/my-personal-website/content/project/heat-exchanger-cfd/index.md

   focal_point: Smart
   preview_only: false
 ---
-For a computational fluid dynamics course I took, I was tasked with simulating a given heat exchanger set-up and then optimising then design for better results.
+For a computational fluid dynamics (CFD) course, I was tasked with simulating a given heat exchanger set-up and then optimising then design for better results.
 The task was a multi-faceted one which involved first constructing the heat exchanger using CAD.
 I did this using Solidworks and then imported the CAD into ANSYS.
 Using the CFX package on ANSYS, I was able to model the given heat exchanger design.

 ![](originalmeshinlet.jpg)